erikbos/gatekeeper/docs/dbadmin.md

 ### Configuration

-Dbadmin requires a starup configuration which needs to be provided as YAML file, see below for the supported fields, see [config/dbadmin-config-default.yaml[(For an example dbadmin configuration file).
+Dbadmin requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
+For an example configuration file see [dbadmin.yaml](../deployment/docker/dbadmin.yaml).

 ### Dbadmin configuration file